This job is sometimes referred to by alternative titles

 Train drivers drive passenger or freight trains.

-Train drivers with one to three years' experience earn
+Train drivers with one to three years' experience usually earn

 Senior train drivers can earn up to